 - Windows 7 and earlier: Check out our guide to reinstalling Windows from a Windows disc or your computer’s recovery partition.

-- Windows 8: Use the Refresh or Reset your PC feature to restore Windows 8 back to a clean state.
+- Windows 8 or Windows 10: Use the Refresh or Reset your PC feature to restore Windows back to a clean state.

 Of course, reinstalling Windows will cause you to lose your personal files, so be sure you have a backup.
-On Windows 8, Refreshing your PC will preserve your personal files while replacing the system software.
+On Windows 8 or 10, Refreshing your PC will preserve your personal files while replacing the system software.